 If your student can’t reach agreement with the roommate, the next step is for the student to ask the RA for assistance in mediating the situation.
 If that does not satisfy both roommates, the RA can involve the hall director in the mediation.
 Navigating interpersonal conflict is one of the more difficult lessons students learn outside the classroom.
 It is also one of the most vital experiences your student can have and is integral to his or her long term success in personal and professional relationships.
 Encourage your students to be good neighbors to their roommate and hallmates, and if conflicts arise, to be honest and direct, to give and receive criticism with grace, and to find ways to compromise and reach agreement.

 Again, this is easy to say and hard to do, but is very important: if your student is experiencing a roommate conflict, resist the urge to get involved yourself.
 This is a moment where you will help your student grow and learn the most if you let your student navigate the path himself/herself.
-And note that for any students who want to change roommates, there will be opportunities to explore those options during “Room Thaw” which begins on Tuesday, September 3rd; details will be available from RAs.
+And note that for any students who want to change roommates, there will be opportunities to explore those options during “Room Thaw” which begins on September 2nd.